Connect with City Council

 What are the city of Grand Junction's sustainability goals?
 Is Grand Junction collecting bids for Solar for the new Rec center?
 How would I get involved with that as a local Solar professional?

-Linda6763 asked about 1 month agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
+Linda6763 asked 4 months agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
 We appreciate your engagement and interest in shaping the discussion on the issues that matter most to our community.

 Your questions will be included as part of the Town Hall conversation, helping guide the topics and discussions with city staff and leadership.